TeleSign/php_telesign_enterprise/README.md

 ## Installation

 Follow these steps to add this SDK as a dependency to your project.
-Both the Telesign Full-service PHP SDK and the Telesign Self-service PHP SDK are installed because the Full-service SDK also uses some functionality in the Self-service SDK.

 1. *(Optional)* Create a new directory for your PHP project.
 Skip this step if you already have created a project.
 If you plan to create multiple PHP projects that use Telesign, we recommend that you group them within a `telesign_integrations` directory.
 ```